-The Master of Arts in Geography Program has, on average, 20 to 25 students in residence each year.
+The Master of Science in Geography Program has, on average, 20 to 25 students in residence each year.
 The program requires of a minimum of 30 credit hours (thesis option) or 36 hours (non-thesis option).
 Students taking the non-thesis option have to complete a comprehensive exam.
 With a faculty to graduate student ratio of 1:2 within geography, graduate students receive careful mentoring and advising.

-The MA program in Geography trains young professionals in areas of human and physical geography, while making sure that students have a working knowledge of various geospatial techniques.
+The MS program in Geography trains young professionals in areas of human and physical geography, while making sure that students have a working knowledge of various geospatial techniques.
 The graduate program has four core areas of focus that reflect the research interests of our faculty:

 - Urban Environment